David Ellis (scriptwriter): Proposed Doctor Who stories

 Ellis, who once again co-wrote with Hulke in November 1966, submitted this four-part story, with complete drafts for Episode One.

-The story would see The Doctor, Polly, Jamie, and Ben land in a mall in 1973, where they discover a two, unidentified aliens; one by numbers and another with letters.
+The story would see the Doctor, Polly, Jamie, and Ben land in a mall in 1973, where they discover two, unidentified aliens; one by numbers and another with letters.
 The unidentified aliens plan on wiping out the human race with a plague too strong to handle.
 Mannequins as robots break through glass shop windows.

-Script editor Gerry Davis liked the story concept, but wanted a proper setting at an airport station, so they changed the story to The Faceless Ones.
-The mannequin invasion story idea was reused in Robert Holmes’ Spearhead from Space in 1970 as a Jon Pertwee serial.
+Script editor Gerry Davis liked the story concept but wanted a proper setting at an airport station, so they changed the story to The Faceless Ones.
+The mannequin invasion story idea was reused in Robert Holmes' Spearhead from Space in 1970 as a Jon Pertwee serial.

+Personal life

+While working at Manchester Repertory Company in 1946, Ellis met Eva Cubbin and they were married later that year at Manchester Cathedral.
+Unfortunately, the marriage only lasted for eight or twelve weeks, since upon moving to St. Anne's-on-Sea, the author was "keeping company with another lady" and did not want his wife living with him.
+As a result, Cubbin obtained a separation order as his attitude had not changed.
+Despite this, the writer continued to pay his wife £2 10s per week as weekly maintenance money and a son, Christopher (born 1947) was produced from the relationship.

+In 1951, Ellis met Joan Margaret Brogden, a nurse at the Retreat in York.
+Explaining that he was already married but going through a divorce, they decided to wed when the divorce came through.
+They decided to emigrate to Australia, stopping in Los Angeles on the way.
+There, Ellis told Brogden that he had received a letter from his solicitors informing that his wife had been killed in a car accident.
+The couple were subsequently married in San Francisco on 4 May 1951.

+Returning to England from Australia in 1952, the author worked as manager of Granada Cinema in Slough.
+In 1956, he was sentenced to six months in prison for committing bigamy since his first wife was still alive and living in Stockport.

+By the time of his passing, Ellis was married to a third woman named Dorothy (who lived into her nineties).